 There are five types of membership to the Eclipse Foundation, four for organizations, and one for individuals.

 Each strategic member has a representative on the Eclipse Foundation Board of Directors allowing them direct influence over the strategic direction of Eclipse.
-Strategic members also have a seat on the Eclipse Requirements Council providing input and influence over the themes and priorities over the Eclipse technology.

 See the current Strategic Members.